The Benefits of Saving Art

 Q: I've been painting and sculpting for about twenty years and am pretty popular in my part of the state.
 I make art constantly, have sold hundreds of pieces and have hundreds more in storage at my house and in my studio.
 The bad news is that I'm kind of a pack rat and my wife has given me an ultimatum.
 She wants me to clean out the house and studio and get rid of whatever I think I can live without including personal possessions and excess pieces of my art.
 I'm thinking that I'll probably focus on older art that I made when I was younger-- pieces I don't really care that much about anymore.
 Maybe I'll take them to a flea market and sell them for whatever I can get.
 What do you think?

 A: This is not a good idea.
-Do whatever you can to avoid selling even a single piece of your art (significant completed works, that is) at giveaway prices or worse yet, throwing art out.
-Selling or otherwise discarding personal possessions is on thing, but if you start getting rid of your art, you'll regret it in the end.
+Do whatever you can to avoid selling even a single piece of your art (significant completed works, that is) at giveaway prices or worse yet, throwing art out-- especially earlier ones.
+Selling or otherwise discarding personal possessions is one thing, but if you start getting rid of your art, you'll regret it in the end.
 Over time, not only do individual works of art serve to document various points in the history of your career, but in many ways, the sum total of what you keep eventually becomes like a personal retirement account or pension fund.
 Selling it for next to nothing now can be like throwing money into a dumpster.

 To begin with, you're considering selling or throwing out earlier works.
 As artists advance in their careers, especially successful ones, experienced collectors and fine art professionals at some point tend to value and pay premium prices for earlier pieces rather than later ones.
 From a scholarly perspective, the same holds true for curators, researchers and art historians-- they tend to ascribe greater significance to earlier works.
 Anyone who understands how the art world works will tell you that once an artist has developed a mature style, a respected profile, and has become established in his or her career, earlier works become increasingly significant because they most clearly demonstrate how that mature style evolved.
 Earlier pieces are often more original, energetic, dramatic, risky, experimental, emotionally charged and most importantly, they document artists' "growing pains."
 Later pieces, on the other hand, generally exhibit fewer such characteristics because the more successful and established artists get, the more the directions of their careers and art tend to flatten out and settle into routine and comfortable production patterns.